What is the National Climate Assessment (NCA)?

 - The NCA includes climate impacts and projections, but also assesses progress in response activities such as adaptation and mitigation

 - Partnerships inside and outside of the government support this effort, including entities in both the public and the private sectors

 - National indicators of change within regions and sectors are being developed, along with consistent and ongoing methods for evaluation

-- This NCA report will be entirely web‐based and the final report will be submitted as an e‐book; this allows easier access to data for citizens and scientists and transparent “line of sight” between data and conclusions
+- This NCA report will be submitted as an interactive PDF and the entire report (including access to underlying data and resources) will be available via globalchange.gov; This allows for easier access to data for citizens and scientists, and transparent "line of sight" between data and conclusions

 - This NCA is designed to support decision making processes within and across regions and sectors of the U.S. while also considering the international context of U.S. activities and impacts